alxndrTL/mamba.py/README.md

 - [Prefix Sums and Their Applications](https://www.cs.cmu.edu/~guyb/papers/Ble93.pdf), by Guy E. Blelloch (1993).
 - [Parallelizing Linear Recurrent Neural Nets Over Sequence Length](https://arxiv.org/abs/1709.04057) : applies a parallel scan over the sequence in order to get rid of the sequential for-loop

+## TODOs
+- docs
+- a step function, used for (auto-regressive) inference.
+- write a reverse parallel scan specifically for the backward pass.
+(For now, we have to flip the array before and after the scan).
+- use torch.compile().
+As for as I tested, it doesn’t work for now.
+It seems it isn’t happy with the custom PScan autograd function.
+Need to investigate.